Who this practice is for.

 Programmes and clinics

 You run a midwifery practice, a perinatal or trauma-informed clinic, an osteopathic school, or a group practice that is developing its clinical frameworks.
-You need more than a recommendation — something your team can use: a protocol, a training framework, a curriculum module, an assessment approach.
+You are interested in what a French-trained osteopathic perspective — grounded in interoception and contemporary pain science — might offer your team.

 Starting point: Send an enquiry →